Order of Taxation

 Summary

-In terms of income the main categories are non-savings non-dividend income, savings income (including offshore bond gains), dividend income and onshore bond gains.
+The main categories of income are: non-savings non-dividend income, savings income (including international bond gains), dividend income and UK bond gains.

 Allowances and tax bands